United States of America

 - The Basics

 - Travel Health

 - Useful Contacts

 Oklahoma Travel Guide

 The flat, fertile land of the central region is only one part of Oklahoma's diverse terrain.
 In the east, the prairies give way to rugged mountains and dense forests.
 This region, today a favourite of rappellers, hikers and equestrians, was once a favourite of outlaws as well.
 Robbers Cave State Park served as a hideout for such notorious fugitives as Jesse James and Belle Starr.
-The Broken Bow area is also popular with outdoorsmen.
-Its fly-fishing and boating opportunities make it a top holiday spot.
-In the north, the grasslands shift again into one of Oklahoma's most intriguing natural wonders, the Great Salt Plains, literally an 8,690-acre sea of salt, and in the west lie the Beaver Dunes, where adventurous visitors can rev up dune buggies or ATVs and race down sandy slopes.
+The Broken Bow area is also popular with lovers of the outdoors.
+Its fly-fishing and boating opportunities also make it a top holiday spot.
+In the north, the grasslands shift again into one of Oklahoma's most intriguing natural wonders, the Great Salt Plains, literally an 8,690-acre sea of salt, and in the west lie the Beaver Dunes, where adventurous visitors can rev up dune buggies or ARVs and race down sandy slopes.